JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 # Package development

 The very nice thing about Julia is that it is simple to create a package and share it with other users.
 This section contains a step-by-step tutorial on how to build a new package from scratch.
-Moreover, the package that is described in this section, will be used later in the course.
+Moreover, the package that is described in this section will be used later in the course.

 ## Pkg templates

 The very first step is to generate a new empty package.
-There is a built-in function `generate` in the Pkg REPL that allows generating a new package in an easy way.
-The `generate` function can be used as follows from the Pkg REPL
+A built-in function `generate` in the Pkg REPL allows easily generating a new package.
+The `generate` function can be used as follows from the Pkg REPL.

 ```julia
 (@v1.5) pkg> generate PackageName